-Missed Exam
+Missed Fxam

-Because I drop everyone's lowest exam grade out of the first four exams, these cannot be made up if a student misses a due date or submits an exam late.
+Because I drop everyone's lowest exam grade out of the first three exams, these cannot be made up if a student misses an exam.
 This drop grade is your safety net-it is there in case something out of your control happens and forces you to miss an exam, or you underprepare for an exam.
 Please use this safety net wisely!